On this page:

 In the spirit of Frank's work and legacy, the Executive Committees of SIGBED and SIGSOFT, with support from the US National Science Foundation, have established a student travel award in his name.
 The award provides $2000 stipends for two students, one named by each SIG, to cover travel expenses to attend the flagship conference of the other SIG.
 The award is meant to improve the mutual awareness of the two research communities to the opportunities and challenges emerging in complementary research areas.

 If you have questions about this award, please contact sigsoft-angermemorial-award (at) acm (dot) org.

 The award provides a student member of SIGSOFT a stipend of up to $2000 to cover travel expenses to attend a flagship conference of SIGBED.

 To qualify, the student:

-Recipients of the SIGSOFT Frank Anger Memorial Award will be selected by the SIGSOFT Executive Committee from those who have applied.
-The SIGSOFT recipient will be recognized at an awards ceremony at the ACM Conference on Foundations of Software Engineering (FSE).
+Recipients of the SIGSOFT Frank Anger Memorial Award will be selected by the selection committee from those who have applied.
+The selection committee shall have the option to decline to make an award in a given year, if no suitable nominations are presented.
+The SIGSOFT recipient will be recognized at an awards ceremony at the International Conference on Software Engineering (ICSE).

 |SIGSOFT Recipients||SIGBED Recipients|